metechdevops/tradie-leads-dashbaord/README.md

 #### Step 1: Deploy the Backend Service

-Frist you move into the project root directory and then run `$ cd docker` directory to run the dockerize backend services.
+First you move into the project root directory and then run `$ cd docker` directory to run the dockerize backend services.

 - Nginx Server
 - MySQL Database Server